Li-Tian/neo/Documentation/articles/smart_contract.md

 # NEP-5

-The NEP-5 Proposal outlines a token standard for the NEO blockchain that will provide systems with a generalized interaction mechanism for tokenized Smart Contracts.
+The NEP-5 proposal outlines a token standard for the NEO blockchain that will provide systems with a generalized interaction mechanism for tokenized Smart Contracts.

-Different from UTXO, the NEP5 assets are recorded in the contract storage area, through the operation of account balance in the storage area, to complete the transaction.
+Different from UTXO, the NEP5 assets are recorded in the contract storage area, through updating account balance in the storage area, to complete the transaction.

 In the method definitions below, we provide both the definitions of the functions as they are defined in the contract as well as the invoke parameters.